Skip to main content

 As you gain experience with Invicti and run more scans, you might encounter scenarios where the scan coverage is inadequate despite seemingly correct authentication configuration, or the scan fails due to login issues, or the application requires a different authentication mechanism altogether.
 To assist you in troubleshooting such authentication-related issues, we offer comprehensive resources that delve deeper into common problems and provide effective solutions.

-An important thing to remember is that the authentication you are configuring within Invicti will be replayed during a scan based on the perspective of where the scan is originating from.
-For example, scans run with Invicti's cloud agents will originate from Invicti-hosted IPs, and scans running from an internal agent will run from IPs and servers in your internal environment.
-This means that when troubleshooting authentication issues, it is crucial that you understand your application's authentication flow from the perspective of an incognito browser in different environments to correctly replicate and understand how Invicti will attempt to log in during a scan.
+An important thing to remember is that the authentication you are configuring within Invicti is replayed during a scan based on the perspective of where the scan is originating from.
+For example, scans run with Invicti's cloud agents originate from Invicti-hosted IPs, and scans running from an internal agent run from IPs and servers in your internal environment.
+This means that when troubleshooting authentication issues, it's crucial that you understand your application's authentication flow from the perspective of an incognito browser in different environments to correctly replicate and understand how Invicti attempts to log in during a scan.

 Review login sequence recorder